 By Ma.
 Cesar C. Del Rosario

-bro·ken \’br_-ken\ adj 4a: cut off: DISCONNECTED b: imperfectly spoken or written <~English> 5a: not complete or full 6: disunited by divorce, separation, or desertion of one parent broken·ly adv —bro·ken·ness n
+bro·ken \’br_-ken\ adj 4a: cut off: DISCONNECTED b: imperfectly spoken or written <~English> 5a: not complete or full 6: disunited by divorce, separation, or desertion of one parent— broken·ly adv —bro·ken·ness n

-- Webster and his legion of lexicographers might try very hard to define what it means to be broken; or to come from, or to have, or to belong to, a broken home but it is only through experience that one can truly realize the meaning of coming from, having and belonging to a home that has been brokenAs for me, I experienced it at an early age, way before I can spell the said word.
+MANILA, Philippines - Webster and his legion of lexicographers might try very hard to define what it means to be broken; or to come from, or to have, or to belong to, a broken home but it is only through experience that one can truly realize the meaning of coming from, having and belonging to a home that has been brokenAs for me, I experienced it at an early age, way before I can spell the said word.
 My parents got separated when I was still a two-month-old.
 I remember vaguely that my mother, when I turned five, explained to me that they have parted their ways and that, I might not be seeing my father for a long, long time.I got fully acquainted with the word when I was in grade school.
 I remember my teachers always asking me where my father was or why I put “N/A” on his occupation, address, date of birth, etc. It was like putting spoonfuls of salt to an open wound.
 I have this recollection that it was during this developmental stage when I learned that I was defying what seemed to be the norm because I was a child of a broken home.And then I encountered this red book from Adarna House when I was still a Family Life and Child Development major in UP Diliman, entitled Papa’s House, Mama’s House by Jean Lee C. Patindol.
 It was a daring book in a sense that it tackles separation, and as though it isn’t daring enough, it is intended to be read by, or for, children.
 It starts with the lines: “Ana, Bianca, and I live in two houses.
 There is Papa’s House.
 And there is Mama’s house.”
 Right then, I was hooked.
 I wanted to see how this author would explain this very sensitive topic.
 I wonder how this author would tell my story, and the story of countless, innumerable children who became part of the painfully increasing statistics of coming from, having, and belonging to broken homes.
+How do you tell a child in the simplest form that his or her parents are going to be separated — meaning, they would not wake up together, pray together, eat together, go to parent-teacher conferences together, attend recitals and field demonstrations and whatever school programs together, cry over skinned knees or over a beloved pet’s death together, celebrate graduation and college admissions together, share triumphs and defeats together, and live life to the fullest together?

 Well, none of these was tackled (for those were my own longings) but I still stand in awe how the author was able to conceive, prepare and deliver the most sensible explanation of why two people, known to you as your Papa and Mama, are separating without using the words “irreconcilable differences.”
 And here goes: